A Gravel journey into

 WHERE WILL WE TAKE YOU

-No Pilgrimage is complete without hike-a-bike sections, but these are rewarded with divine descents.
+No Pilgrimage is complete without a few hike-a-bike sections - but every step is rewarded with divine descents.

-A Road Book with resupply points and .gpx routes will be sent ahead of the event.
+A detailed Road Book, including resupply points and GPX routes, will be sent 4-6 weeks ahead of the event.

 -